suco-gt/HPC-Student-Resources/README.md

 To find internship and fellowship opportunities in HPC, please refer to this [link](https://github.com/suco-gt/HPC-Internships), which contains a list of many opportunities in industry & academic settings for becoming involved in HPC.

 ### GT Vertically Integrated Projects (VIPs)
 At GT, Vertically Integrated Projects (VIPs) are intended to give students hands-on experiences in different areas of computing.
-We've listed several VIPs that directly involve HPC, so that
+Some of the VIPs that involve HPC are listed below.

 |**Vertically Integrated Projects**|
 |----------------------------------|